aamirjh/nsupdater-cPanel-WHM/README.md

 - 🔄 **Dynamic NS Replacement** – Supports any number of old and new NS entries.
 - 🔍 **Dry-Run Mode** – Preview changes before applying them.
 - ♻️ **Rollback Mode** – Restore all DNS zones from backup with one command.
-- 📁 **Centralized Backup** – All zone files backed up to a timestamped folder.
+- 📁 **Centralized Backup** – All zone files are backed up to a timestamped folder.
 - 📊 **Summary Report** – Clear output of domains updated, skipped, or failed.
 - 🧾 **Log File** – All actions logged to `/root/nsupdater.log`.
 - 🧠 **Smart Exclusion** – Automatically excludes the domain associated with your new NS.